-Philip Kunhardt joined the faculty of New York University in 2010 to teach and to work towards the creation of a new Center focusing on the study of “transformative lives.”
-To exemplify the kind of teaching the Center will sponsor, over the past three years he has taught honors seminars on exceptional lives to small groups of students, and lecture courses on transformative figures and themes to classes that range from 70 to 120 participants.
+Philip Kunhardt joined the faculty of New York University in 2010 to teach undergraduates and work towards the creation of a new Center focusing on the study of “transformative lives.”
+To exemplify the kind of teaching the Center will sponsor, over the past seven years he has taught honors seminars on exceptional lives to small groups of students, and lecture courses on transformative figures and themes to classes that range in size.
 Student evaluations for these courses have attested to the life-changing effect of this kind of teaching and of the subjects Kunhardt presents for exploration.
-In addition he has hosted numerous public events on transformative lives in what have affectionately been dubbed the Center’s “transformative evenings.”
+In addition, he has hosted numerous public events on transformative lives each year in what have affectionately been called the Center’s “transformative evenings.”

-In April, 2012, after extensive planning, the Center held its official inaugural lecture and reception at its headquarters on the fifth floor of 20 Cooper Square in New York.
-Co-sponsored by the Humanities Initiative and the NYU Biography Seminar, the event featured world-renowned scholar David Blight of Yale University, whose lecture was titled “What Makes a Transformative Life?: Why Frederick Douglass Matters.”
+In April 2012, the Center held its official inaugural lecture and reception, co-sponsored by the Humanities Initiative and the NYU Biography Seminar, which featured world-renowned scholar David Blight of Yale University, whose lecture was titled “What Makes a Transformative Life?: Why Frederick Douglass Matters.”
 The full-to-capacity lecture room of invited guests included donors, advisors, NYU professors and graduate students, professional biographers, NYU administrators, undergraduates, and friends.
-By all measures it was a fine success with several people calling the lecture one of the most stimulating they ever heard.
-Center programs for 2012-13 have been organized around the theme of Lincoln and emancipation, in this the 150th anniversary year of the preliminary and final Emancipation Proclamations.
-On September 27, James Oakes of CUNY Graduate School spoke to a capacity crowd at 20 Cooper Square and revealed new discoveries he is making through in-depth research in Civil War archives.
-On November 19 Eric Foner of Columbia University, winner of the Pulitzer Prize in History in 2011, spoke on Lincoln and slavery to a University-wide and public audience gathered by the Center.
-In addition, the Center hosted a program in April with Douglas Wilson of Knox College speaking on “Lincoln’s encounter with Shakespeare.”
+By all measures it was a fine success with several people calling the lecture one of the most stimulating they had ever heard.
+Center programs in the years since have brought such luminaries to NYU as James Oakes of CUNY Graduate Center, Eric Foner of Columbia University, Taylor Branch (on Martin Luther King Jr.), Francesco Izzo (on Verdi), James Carroll (on Pope Francis), John Matteson (on Margaret Fuller), Roxana Robinson (on Georgia O'Keeffe), David Remnick (on Barack Obama), Nell Painter (on Sojourner Truth), and Megan Marshall (on Elizabeth Bishop and others).